robabrazado/adventofcode2023/README.md

 **Day 11 - Cosmic Expansion**

 I started (and finished, as it turned out) this day before finishing up day 10, so I tried to branch the repository so I could check in my changes without exposing my broken day 10 part 2 situation.
 I guess I won't know if that's gonna work out for me until I finish writing this.
 (I am in no way a git expert.)
 In any case, this one was a mixed bag.
 I got through part 1 easily enough, though it turned out that what I did for part 1 was basically useless for part 2, so for part 2 I rewrote the whole thing.
 The rewritten version still works fine for part 1, so I refactored part 1 rather than leave the old supporting code in.
 This is exactly the situation I envisioned when deciding to commit changes between parts, so I hope I can get the repository branches sorted out correctly.
 In *theory* I should be somewhat(?) close to finishing day 10 part 2?
 But we know how that goes.
 Fingers crossed for finishing that up soon, too!

+**Day 12 - Hot Springs**

+Part 1 - I know going into this that I'm going to regret doing a brute force, if not for part 1, then almost certainly for part 2.
+Let's find out...